rehierl/node-tree-outliner/3-4-0-design-5.md

 because the section's close event could otherwise not be executed.
 As such, this case can not be used for a generic definition.

-Apart from that, such a definition could also be seen to be inconsistent with the definition of a sectioning node: Why consider a sectioning node to not belong to its own section, but, in contrary to that, associate an end marker with the section it is supposed to end (i.e. either all in, or all out)?
+Despite that, such a definition could also be seen to be inconsistent with the definition of a sectioning node: Why consider a sectioning node to not belong to its own section, but, in contrary to that, associate an end marker with the section it is supposed to end (i.e. either all in, or all out)?